-Osteomas are benign bone tumors that typically form on the skull.
-Depending on where they develop, they can sometimes cause issues, such as headaches or sinus infections.
+An osteoma is a benign bone tumor that typically forms on the skull.
+Depending on where they develop, osteomas can sometimes cause symptoms such as headaches or sinus infections.

 This article will cover the different types of osteoma, as well as their symptoms, causes, and potential treatments.